JonJWong/simfile-sidekick/README.md

 `-u` will execute the unit tests.
 It supercedes every other flag, and will generate its own db.json and log file in the tests directory.
 Results will be sent to stdout.

+`-c` is CSV mode, and will create a .csv after parsing all the songs.

 When finished, you should have a new db.json file in the same folder as scan.py.

 ### bot.py